iloveyii/sports-poll-2/README.md

 Sports Poll
 ===========

-The application is used to vote for the winning of a favourite team among a variety of different sports.
+This application is used to vote for a favourite team in various sports.
-The use first registers using his/her email and password and then login to vote for his/her favourite team from a random set of events.
+The user first registers and then login to vote for his/her favourite team from a random set of events in a particular sport at a time.

 ## Technology stack
    * Node